g-patin/microfading/docs/data-visualization.md

 	  eg: "-" or  "--", etc.</li>

-	  <li>List: a list of string combining  any line styles compatible with the matplotlib styles. n that case, all the lines have the same style.
-The most common styles are: '-', '--', ':', '-.'.
+	  <li>List: If you want to attribute a line style to each measurement, you can use a list of string elements, where each element follow the rule mentioned just above.

 	  eg: ["-", "--", ":", "-"], etc.</li>